-Non-compliance with an order is a contempt of court or, for the more serious examples, can be treated as perverting the course of justice.
+Non-compliance with a restraint order is a contempt of court and in extreme cases may be treated as perverting the course of justice.
 A conviction for either offence usually carries a sentence of imprisonment.

 Confiscation is the process by which any financial benefit gained from offending behaviour is recouped by the state following conviction.
-The court will calculate the benefit obtained, and the amount available to the offender to repay that benefit (the “recoverable amount”).
-As with restraint, the effects of confiscation proceedings typically extend beyond the offender, most notably when jointly held property is included in the recoverable amount.
+As with restraint, the effects of confiscation proceedings often extend beyond the offender, most notably when jointly held property is included in the confiscation order.

 Further commentators praise the group's "extremely professional, experienced, committed and diligent" approach."

 Chambers and Partners UK, 2020

 One of the premier white collar defence teams in London."